gregorychen3/scala-for-the-impatient/ch3_solutions.md

 # Ch3 Exercise Solutions
-1. Refer to code in `src/` for solution and tests.
+1. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-2. Refer to code in `src/` for solution and tests.
+2. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-3. Refer to code in `src/` for solution and tests.
+3. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-4. Refer to code in `src/` for solution and tests.
+4. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-5. Refer to code in `src/` for solution and tests.
+5. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-6. Refer to code in `src/` for solution and tests.
+6. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
-7. Refer to code in `src/` for solution and tests.
+7. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.